Skip to content

 Linux machines

 OrbStack can run full Linux machines with a variety of distros.
-Similar to WSL, these machines are lightweight and can be used like standard virtual machines.
+Similar to the Windows Subsystem for Linux (WSL), these are highly-integrated lightweight machines that work almost exactly like traditional virtual machines.

 Services